didnet/zkDID/README.md

 # zk-DID
-zk-DID is a practical decentralized identity system that supports privacy-preserving, full accountability, and Fine-gained sybil-resistance.
+zk-DID (Hades) is a practical decentralized identity system that supports privacy-preserving, full accountability, and Fine-gained sybil-resistance.

 ## Components